basquiatmarley/Fanalyst.docs/privacy-policy.md

 convenience to you and you access and use them entirely at your own risk and subject to such third parties\' terms and conditions.

-# Facebook Pixel

-Facebook pixel is an analytics tool that allows you to measure the effectiveness of your advertising by understanding the actions people take on your website.
-You can use the pixel to: Make sure your ads are shown to the right people.
-Facebook pixel may collect information from your device when you use the service.
-Facebook pixel collects information that is held in accordance with its Privacy Policy

 # Tracking Technologies

--   Google Maps API\
-    \

-    Google Maps API is a robust tool that can be used to create a custom map, a searchable map, check-in functions, display live data synching with location, plan routes, or create a mashup just to name a few.

-    Google Maps API may collect information from You and from Your Device for security purposes.

-    Google Maps API collects information that is held in accordance with its Privacy Policy

 -   Cookies\
     \